What is a Data Centric Security Strategy for Cloud?

 With the ever-expanding public cloud, and how bloated with data they are becoming, CISOs everywhere are scared about their unknown and unprotected data stores.
 Criminals are capitalizing on this and repeatedly breaking through these systems due to the rapidly changing landscape – our defenses must adapt.

 As previously mentioned, a company’s sensitive data can and will be copied and backed up.
-It is an organization’s responsibility to ensure that this data can be properly monitored and protected.
+It is an organization’s responsibility to ensure that this data can be properly monitored and protected with a cloud data security platform.
 This responsibility can only be achieved by understanding the data, where it is, and where it is going.
 Security relies heavily on known variables hence a solution without full visibility compromises the entire organization’s security posture.

 Whether accidentally or intentionally, human error can cause devastating losses both financially and socially for a company.
 Up to 85 percent of data breaches now have a human element.
 All organizations must understand data exposure, who is within their system and why they should be accessing public cloud data at all times, otherwise organizations risk losing their treasure trove.